-A warming / toasting ledge plus a generous shelf below and a side ledge for prep items, Ana thought of it all!
+And she added a warming / toasting ledge on the grill back just like the adult version.
+Plus there’s a generous shelf below and a side ledge for prep items.
+Ana thought of it all!

-Click on over to Ana’s site here for the complete plans.
-Be sure to read down below for actual process photos before you get started.
+So click on over to Ana’s site here for the complete plans.
+And be sure to read down below for actual building process tips before you get started.

 *This post contains affiliate links.

-Use a scrap piece of 1/2″ plywood as your spacer when attaching the grill boards.
-I highly suggest painting the grill boards before attaching and I used Spax construction screws keeping the screw head visible as part of the grill design.
+When attaching the grill surface boards use a scrap piece of 1/2″ plywood as your spacer.
+This insures equal spacing between every board without having to measure.
+And I highly suggest painting the grill boards before attaching.
+I used Spax construction screws keeping the screw head visible as part of the grill design.

-Cut knobs from wood dowels and spray paint.
-Attach using wood glue and finish nails.
+The control knobs are cut from wood dowels and spray painted.
+Once dry attach using wood glue and finish nails.

 I opted to make the lower 1×4 apron into a drawer to make use of the space below the grill boards.
-I used a 3/4″ square dowel on each side as a drawer glide and a scrap 1×2 as the upper drawer glide.
+For drawer glides I attached a 3/4″ square dowel on each side and a scrap 1×2 as the upper drawer glide.

 To make the drawer front look like a grill vent mark the lines and use a 3/8″ forstner bit at each end.

-Then complete the vented portion using a jigsaw.
+Then complete cutting the vented portion using a jigsaw.